ember-learn/dockerized-ember/README.md

 # Dockerized Ember

-This repository is home to home to all the docker images for ember to help the development process be more streamlined and easy to setup.
+This repository is home to all the docker images for ember to help the development process be more streamlined and easy to setup.
 For most/all projects, the only commands to get up and running are:

 ```bash